 |Black Diamond Eldorado||$700||Single wall||4 lb.
 8 oz.||43 in.||30.8 sq. ft.||1|

-The North Face Mountain 25 is a basecamp-style 4-season tent, meaning that it prioritizes build quality, space, and features over shaving ounces.
-Another popular basecamping option is the Mountain Hardwear Trango 2, which loses out to the Mountain 25 in peak height (38 vs. 41 inches), weighs 7 ounces more, and comes with a $60 increase in price.
-Both are high quality double-wall tents made to withstand really tough weather for extended periods, but the Trango does have a significant edge in floor space at 40 square feet vs. 32.3 square feet for the Mountain 25.
+The North Face Mountain 25 is a basecamp-style 4-season tent, meaning that it prioritizes weather worthiness, space, and features over shaving ounces.
+Another basecamping option is the Nemo Choguri, which combines a double-wall construction and external pole structure for a fast and easy set-up.
+Both the Nemo and North Face are high quality tents made to withstand really tough weather for extended periods, but the Choguri does have a bit of an edge in floor space at 36.3 square feet vs. 32.5 square feet for the Mountain 25.
 It also clocks in at over a pound-and-a-half lighter, making it a more attractive option for long approaches.
-That said, the Choguri can’t compete in terms of value at $700 (the North Face is $589), and it has a long way to go to match the Mountain 25's cost savings could be the difference maker.
+That said, the Choguri can’t compete in terms of value at $700 (the North Face is $589), and it has a long way to go to match the Mountain 25’s excellent track record.

 Swedish tentmaker Hilleberg brings to the table a number of very interesting 4-season double-wall options.
 In particular, the Hilleberg Jannu offers excellent strength-to-weight ratio at just 6 pounds 2 ounces minimum weight.
 However, the steeply sloped walls mean that two people sitting up at the same time is difficult (the walls do help make the tent more aerodynamic for wind protection).
 Perhaps most importantly, the Jannu is a whopping $935, well out of reach for many winter campers.